claudiok/icetray-rootwriter/resources/docs/index.rst

 Usage
 ^^^^^^^^
 This page summarizes the usage of the rootwriter tableio backend.
-For more details on tableio, please read :doc:`../tableio`.
+For more details on tableio, please read :ref:`the tableio documentation <tableio-main>`.

 The rootwriter project supplies a tableio :class:`I3TableService` and an :class:`I3Table` implementation to export data from IceTray to root trees.
 Tableio converters